-Here are some other projects I’ve been involved in.
+Here are some other projects I’ve led or been involved in.

 MIT Physics Graduate Application Assistance Program

-I am proud to bring your attention to the newly established assistance program for the Physics graduate program at MIT, PhysGAAP, which I’m currently involved in kicking off as part of the Graduate Admissions Advisory Council at MIT Physics.
+I am one of the co-founders of the assistance program for the Physics graduate program at MIT, PhysGAAP, which we kicked off as part of the Graduate Admissions Advisory Council at MIT Physics in 2020.
 PhysGAAP is designed to pair prospective graduate school applicants with current graduate students to assist them through the application process, provide insight into graduate school and the MIT Physics Department, provide feedback on their application, and answer any questions they might have.

-Here is our amazing poster and here is a link to more information on PhysGAAP as well as other student resources we managed to push through.
+Here is a link to more information on PhysGAAP as well as other student resources we managed to push through.

 Encouraging Women Across All Borders

 We managed to kick off the EWAAB mentoring program (later known as Encourage Her) at 8 universities ranging from Canada to Australia in the inaugural year, together impacting 27 mentees across 6 countries.
-Since then, EWAAB has expanded into a non-profit organisation.
-Beyond the second year of the mentoring program, we are now also building a separate software platform for our network as well as a virtual library of short videos of inspirational speakers talking about the challenges they’ve faced.
+Since then, EWAAB has expanded into a 501(c)(3) non-profit organisation.

 In addition, we also operate the Her Story blog series.
 Here are my contributions: